Metric Solutions in Torsionless Gauge for Vacuum Conformal Gravity: Metric Solutions in Torsionless Gauge for the Vacuum in Conformal Gravitation

-for which we stress that they are a system of two field equations of which one is of the second-order derivative and quadratic and the other is linear and of the third-order derivative, differently from what we had in the purely metric case where with only one equation of fourth-order derivative.
-Finally, we write them in the explicit form
+which are a system of two field equations of which one is of the second-order derivative and quadratic and the other is linear and of the third-order derivative, differently from what we had in the purely metric case with only one equation of fourth-order derivative.
+Finally, field equations (\ref{energytorsionless}-\ref{spintorsionless}) may be written as